silva-nick/docusaurus-portfolio/packages/docusaurus-portfolio-init/README.md

 #### Templates

-Currently this packages supports one website template, `portfolio-classic`.
+Currently this packages support two website templates.

+**`portfolio-classic`** A robust portfolio website template that includes:

+- An introduction page with GitHub user and repository data.
+- An about me section with auto generated social-media icons.
+- A resume template with custom techinical skills pills.
+- A simple timeline page for more detailed personal information.
+- And Full blog support from `docusaurus-blog`.

+Check out an example [here](https://github.io/silva-nick/porfolio).

+**`authored-classic`** Generates a standard classic themed site using `@docusaurus/init` but adds an additional about me page.

+#### Contributing:

 More templates can be simply be added by adding a template directory in `docusaurus-portfolio-init/templates` and then updating the CLI (`src/index.ts`).